-NOTE: There are NO Permitted Off Road Vehicle areas within the Shire of Kalamunda
+NOTE: There are NO Permitted Off Road Vehicle areas within the City of Kalamunda

 Kalamunda does not have any off road vehicles areas, the gravel tracks and roads are within State Forest/ National Parks and can be driven on (so long as no signage restricting access) by any road licensed vehicle.

 Many tracks are closed and are only for access by Authorised Vehicles and Fire Appliances, these roads are not maintained and generally have gates across them.